-Friends of the Huntley Archives at LMA (FHALMA) is a charitable trust founded in 2013 with the aim of promoting the heritage of the Caribbean and African Diaspora by supporting education and community projects from the archive materials found in the Huntley Collections.
+The not-for-profit organisation was founded in 2013 with the aim of promoting the heritage of the Caribbean and African Diaspora through developing education and community projects – by bringing to life the narratives, histories and knowledge discovered in the archive materials found in the Huntley Collections.

-Guyanese-born political activists, Jessica Huntley and Eric Huntley were founders of the publishing house Bogle-L’Ouverture Publications – named for two instrumental figures in Black resistance and revolt against slavery – publishing a wide range of materials including greetings cards and posters reproducing contemporary paintings by artists and seminal texts by writers from across the African diaspora.
+Guyanese-born political activists, Jessica Huntley and Eric Huntley, founders of the publishing house Bogle-L’Ouverture Publications – named for Paul Bogle and Toussaint L’Ouverture, two instrumental figures in Black resistance and revolt against slavery – published a wide range of books, including greetings cards and posters reproducing contemporary paintings by artists, and seminal texts by writers from across the African diaspora.

 Their business and personal papers, conserved and housed at London Metropolitan Archives (LMA) since 2005, have provided rich, academic, cultural content and the socio-political narrative for the educational programmes produced during Huntley conferences, held annually at LMA.